-For rapid vitrectomy, it is important to identify the body and understand the entry of antibiotics into the vitreous space to guide the treatment.
-The treatment of endophthalmitis caused by Enterococcus casseliflavus is challenging, the ability of local and systemic antibiotics to enter vitreous space is poor due to reduced choice of antibiotics.
-Linezolid penetrates the vitreous chamber when administered orally or intravenously, the concentration of linezole drugs in vitreous cavity was higher than the minimum inhibitory concentration of most enterococci[15].
-When linezoline was used systemically, the intravitreal concentration was higher than the lowest inhibitory concentration for VRE and linezolid resistance to Enterococcus is rare.
-In the case of VRE endophthalmitis, intravitreal amikacin should be considered in vitreous cavity because of oral linezolam will produce toxicity when cannot quickly relieve symptoms.
+Following rapid vitrectomy, it is important to understand the entry of antibiotics into the vitreous space to guide treatment.
+The treatment of endophthalmitis caused by Enterococcus casseliflavus is challenging, the ability of local and systemic antibiotics to enter the vitreous space is poor due to a reduced choice of antibiotics.
+Linezolid penetrates the vitreous chamber when administered orally or intravenously, the concentration of linezolid in the vitreous cavity was higher than the minimum inhibitory concentration of most enterococci[15].
+When linezolid was used systemically, the intravitreal concentration was higher than the lowest inhibitory concentration for VRE, and linezolid resistance in Enterococcus is rare.
+In the case of VRE endophthalmitis, intravitreal amikacin should be considered in the vitreous cavity as oral linezolid can produce toxicity and cannot quickly relieve symptoms.